 What's the personal income tax rate in Portugal?

-The personal income tax rate in Portugal is progressive, ranging from 12.5% to 48% for residents, while non-residents are taxed at a flat 25% rate on their Portuguese-source income.
+The personal income tax rate in Portugal is progressive, ranging from 12.5% to 48% for residents, while non-residents are generally taxed only on Portuguese-source income; taxable remuneration such as employment, self-employment, and pensions is commonly taxed at 25%, while other income categories can use special rates.
 It is important to consider these rates when planning your finances.

 About Movingto

-Movingto is a leading immigration firm specializing in residency and citizenship by investment.
+Movingto is an immigration-services company that coordinates residency, citizenship, and relocation support through its team and independent professionals where advice is needed.
 We help individuals and families secure European residency through Portugal's Golden Visa, D7 Passive Income Visa, and citizenship pathways.

 Why Choose Movingto?

-- Personalized Guidance: Every client's situation is different.
-We tailor our advice to your goals, timeline, and family circumstances.
+- Personalized Coordination: Every client's situation is different.
+We help organize the right next steps for your goals, timeline, and family circumstances.

 - Transparent Pricing: Clear fees upfront — no hidden costs or surprises.